UnholyTorturer/SlumberNote/README.md

 Yes, I know the Purple UI is terrible.
 I'm not much of a graphic designer.

 Python 3.11 or later is required to run this app.

+If you do not have Python on your PC and you want to try SlumberNote, you can install Python 3.11 from the Microsoft Store.